 Quan Lateef-Hill consistently sets high personal standards and goals.
 Motivated by service and human need, at the age of 15, Quan recognized the power of the media and set her sights on creating cultural balance and awareness through art.
-Born and raised in the Midwest and molded from an influential family of givers, teachers, and community leaders, Quan believes in doing good for goodness sake and creating events and programming that moves people forward.
+Born and raised in the Midwest and molded from an influential family of givers, teachers, and community leaders, Quan believes in doing good for goodness sake and creating programming and content that moves people forward.

 After receiving a Bachelor's Degree in Broadcast TV & Radio Productions from Western Michigan University, Quan attended Howard University to obtain a Masters Degree in Film and Media Studies.
 To date, Quan has worked with many national and independent companies to include Discovery Communications, PBS, Viacom, MTV, VH1, BET Networks, and many others.
 Her professional level, hands-on experience in television, film, radio, live event production, development, and the overall creative process, add to Quan's versatility and capability for each project.
 Quan formed her own production company, Too Qute Productions, in 2009 to produce and create projects that expand current perspectives of women, youth, and people of color.
 Quan is also co-owner of Avenue.Pink an online network for multidimensional Professionals.